-c) Equity Method
+c) Equity in Earnings of Unconsolidated Companies

 According to this method, investments are recognized in the consolidated balance sheet at acquisition cost and are adjusted subsequently based on the Company's share in the earnings and in other changes in the net assets of the Associates and Joint Ventures.
 The balances of the investments can also be reduced due to impairment losses.
 Furthermore, dividends received from these companies are recorded as reductions in the value of the investments.